-15.1.
-Crime statistics are typically obtained from the New York City Police Department (NYPD) and the GCNYC Title IX Coordinator.
-However, the statistics from the NYPD were unavailable by the time of publishing.
-This report will be updated as soon as the statistics are made available.
+- 15.1.
+Crime statistics were obtained from the New York City Police Department (NYPD) and the GCNYC Title IX Coordinator. - 15.2.
+Note: Crime statistics from the NYPD were unavailable by the initial time of publishing in October 2022.
+This report has been updated since receiving the statistics and this report was updated on December 19th, 2022.
+When provided the statistics, the NYPD did not include crime statistics for Public Property in 2021.
+These sections are noted as NA (Not Available).